— Shifu, why is this tea called Laughing Buddha?

 Lao Cha replies: — Take a sip, young one.
 Picture an old, wise pot-bellied laughing Buddha rejoicing at all the experiences life offers.
 It is just like this tea.
 The old tea bushes hold the history of many people who have come before.
 The taste is rich and complex.
 I'm sure, it's cha qi will get you tea drunk just like it did to those before you.

-Gushu is one of the most desired tea types globally, with tea enthusiasts going out of their way to acquire some.
-Especially if it’s particularly ancient.
-Gushu means ancient tea tree, and Gushu tea is made from older tea trees aged 200 years and up.
+GuShu (古树) is one of the most desired tea types globally, with tea enthusiasts going out of their way to acquire some.
+Especially if it's particularly ancient.
+GuShu means ancient tea tree, and GuShu tea is made from older tea trees aged 100 years and up.

-It is said that ancient tea trees have energy (cha qi), like no other.
-The deep-rooted bushes inherit all the minerals, nutrients, and of course, energy that the sacred tea-growing land of Yunnan has to offer.
+It is said that ancient tea trees have energy (茶气 – Chá Qì), like no other.
+The tea bushes in large-scale production have a shallow root system that only reaches through to the upper levels of the soil.
+The ancient trees have a vertical, well-developed root system with a central root.
+It goes deep into the ground, absorbing all the minerals, nutrients, and energy that the sacred tea-growing land of Yunnan has to offer.
 We invite you to try our Laughing Buddha to experience its effects for yourself.

 212℉ / 100℃